Stephen Hopkins (director)

-Stephen Hopkins is a Jamaican-born British-Australian director and producer of film and television.
-He directed Predator 2, A Nightmare on Elm Street 5: The Dream Child, Blown Away, The Life and Death of Peter Sellers, Lost in Space and Under Suspicion.
+Stephen Hopkins is a Jamaican-born British director and producer of film and television.
+He directed Predator 2, A Nightmare on Elm Street 5: The Dream Child, Blown Away, The Ghost and the Darkness, Lost in Space, Under Suspicion and The Life and Death of Peter Sellers.
 He also produced and directed several episodes of the first season of 24.